 Frequently Asked Questions (FAQ)

-• Manual edit:When editing article content in the background, for URLs that you do not want to be converted into links, you can intentionally spell them incorrectly, or add some non-URL characters before or after the URL to make them not recognized by the filter.
+urlizeandurlizetruncThe filter is applied to the entire text content in bulk, and it does not have built-in parameters to exclude specific URLs.
+If you have such a need, you may need to take the following two methods:- Manually edit:When editing article content in the background, for URLs that you do not want to be converted to links, you can deliberately spell them incorrectly or add some non-URL characters before or after the URL to prevent them from being recognized by the filter.